lukaszsobieraj/prototype/README.md

 ##Controller

 Main controller of PrototypeBundle is a DefaultController which is extended by FosRESTController.
-FosRESTBundle gives ability to change transfer state.
+FosRESTBundle gives ability to change a transfer state.
 Default Controller allows to manipulate the view, form etc.